1. ‘The Hidden Tiger’ (Mar 1967)

 10. ‘Dead Men Are Dangerous’ (Nov 1978)The New Avengers provided our most thorough, profound examination of Steed.
 “The only thing that can’t be replaced is the love and life of an old friend.”

-The Avengers Series 4-6 are available to buy on DVD and Blu-ray now, distributed by Studiocanal.
-For more great retro features, pick up the latest issue of SciFiNow.
+The Avengers Complete Collection is available to buy on DVD and Blu-ray now, distributed by Studiocanal.